NicheWorks

 4. Use examples/ and templates/.
 These make the reporting shape and intended usage much easier to see.

-5. Run the local script on a target repository.
+5. Run report-only on a target repository first.
 This is the practical path if you want to use it in real repo work.

 If you only want the high-level concept, the README and examples are enough.
-If you want to use it in real work, the CLI and self-tests matter too.
+If you want to use it in real work, the CLI, safety notes, and self-tests matter too.

 CLI usage

-The repository includes a working local entry point for practical audits.
+The repository includes a working local entry point for practical checks.

 python3 scripts/release_guardian.py /path/to/target-repo --mode report-only